exercism/v3/languages/javascript/transitions/from_typescript.md

 - Dropping type annotations
 - Dropping tooling such as `tsc` (TypeScript Compiler)

-And focussing on JavaScript-only features, which are either discouraged in TypeScript or not even supported, such as:
+And focusing on JavaScript-only features, which are either discouraged in TypeScript or not even supported, such as:

 - Prototype-based inheritance using `Object.create`